-Avelo Airlines is the newest airline in the USA.
-The airline launched operations last week, initially flying from Burbank to 11 destinations on the West Coast, while offering incredibly low fares.
-The airline has now announced its first East Coast base.
+Avelo Airlines is one of the newest airlines in the United States (along with Breeze Airways).
+The airline launched operations as of April 2021, initially flying from Burbank to 11 destinations on the West Coast, while offering incredibly low fares.
+The airline recently introduced a handful of new West Coast routes.

-Avelo Airlines will be setting up its first East Coast base at Tweed New Haven Airport (HVN).
-The airline will start operations at the airport in the third quarter of 2021, hoping to bring choice, low fares, and convenience, to Southern Connecticut.
+Avelo Airlines is setting up its first East Coast base at Tweed New Haven Airport (HVN).
+The airline is starting operations in November 2021, hoping to bring choice, low fares, and convenience, to Southern Connecticut.

-The airline is investing $1.2 million into the airport to help upgrade and modernize facilities and operations.
-The airline will also employe more than 100 crew members at the airport by the end of the year, including pilots, flight attendants, customer support personnel, and technicians.
-More details about the Avelo base operations and destinations served by Avelo at the airport will be revealed in the coming months.
+Avelo is investing $1.2 million into the airport to help upgrade and modernize facilities and operations, and will also employ more than 100 crew members at the airport by the end of the year, including pilots, flight attendants, customer support personnel, and technicians.

 “We are very excited to partner with HVN as we begin to build our East Coast operations.
 Our surprisingly low fares and refreshingly smooth travel experience are sure to be embraced by residents of Southern Connecticut.
 Tweed New Haven has enormous potential, and our first East Coast base is great news for Avelo, New Haven, East Haven and other local communities.”

 Avelo Airlines has put tickets on sale for its first destinations from the New Haven base.
 Specifically, Avelo Airlines will fly between New Haven (HVN) and six Florida cities: